 Mohegan Sun draws a pretty wide variety of player skill.
 One ATM machine at a cash table I played re-bought a stack of $100 five times during my three hours playing.
 There was no apparent limit to the hands he would play.
 There were also a couple of very skilled players who extracted maximum value from their made hands, rarely showing down poorly.
 Tournament players likewise range from novice to skilled grinders.

-Most of Mohegan Sun’s daily no-limit tournaments have reasonable buy-ins (most ranging from $75 to $150) with decent structures (such as $150 Saturday tournaments with 20K starting stack and 25 minute blinds).
-Mohegan also hosts larger buy-in events during special series, like the $1,100 buy-in with 100K guarantee during their Fall Showdown.
-Again, the tournaments I have played there tend to have a fairly wide range of player skill and an equally wide range of player attitudes, with some welcoming and gregarious, and some visibly irritated by what they consider the poor play of others.Mohegan Sun provides a quality poker experience amidst a large casino setting Click To Tweet
+Mohegan Sun’s tournament offerings, as with so many other casinos have seen a daily reduction over the previous couple of years.
+The are down to a mere four tournaments a week.
+Most of their tournaments still have reasonable buy-ins (most ranging from $150 to $250) with decent structures (such as $150 Monday morning tournaments with a 15K starting stack and 20-minute blinds).
+As we have seen elsewhere, the buy ins are just a bit higher and the structures a bit worse than they used to be.
+The tournaments we have played at Mohegan Sun tend to have a fairly wide range of player skill and an equally wide range of player attitudes, with some welcoming and gregarious, and others visibly irritated by what they consider the poor play of others.Mohegan Sun has always provided a high-quality poker experience, but its tournaments are just a bit harder to find.Click To Tweet